 Evan holds degrees from Edmonds Community College, and Central Washington University, which includes a Masters from CWU in both Choral Conducting and Vocal Performance.
-Evan is excited to be a part of the Seattle Choir scene as a singing member of Choral Arts, local jazz group Last Call, director of choirs, jazz studies and voice at Shoreline Community College, and conductor to his own group, the newly formed Wellspring Ensemble.
+Evan is excited to be a part of the Seattle Choir scene as a singing member of Choral Arts, local jazz group Last Call, director of choirs, jazz studies and voice at Shoreline Community College, and conductor to his own group, Wellspring Ensemble (formed in 2014).

 Genevieve Peaslee been an accompanist for choirs, solo singers, and dance classes in the Seattle and Los Angeles areas for over fifteen years, working at such schools as Chapman University’s Hall-Musco Conservatory of Music, California Institute of the Arts, Pomona College, and the Pacific Northwest Ballet School, among many others.
 She earned a B.A. with honors in piano performance at Scripps College.